 Please click on the subject links above for further details about each subject

-When viewing the overviews, please note that September 2016 to July 2017 is Year A
+When viewing the overviews, please note that September 2018 to July 2019 is Year B

 We strongly believe in providing children with the skills that they will need to be happy, successful adults and therefore, we supplement programs of study with curriculum content that we have developed ourselves as well as helping children to develop a set of skills for the future.
 Therefore, we have developed our own ‘Creative curriculum’ where subjects are taught in a cross-curricular way (where appropriate), so that children apply their learning, making learning more enjoyable and embedded.